harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

 ### Other Hardwares

 ## Software

 Computer hardwares are everything that exists physically, and the softwares are everthing else.
+A computer needs **_both_** to function properly.

 Examples of softwares include:

-1. The web browser, pdf viewer, music players, python interpreter, etc. These are the application software a user interacts with directly;
+1. The application softwares that includes the web browser, pdf viewer, music players, python interpreter, etc, with which a user will interact directly;
-1. The software allows you to open, close, resize, and organsize application windows with your mouse and keyboard.
-This software is called a desktop environment, on which every applications software depends on;
+1. The desktop environment which will allow you to open, close, resize, and organsize application windows with your mouse and keyboard.
+All application software will depend on desktop environment.
-1. The one that controls your mouses and keyboards.
-These are device drivers.
+1. The device drivers that controls your mouse, keyboard, and other accessories.
 1. The one that manage the cpu, memory, the disk, etc. They are the operating system and system softwares.
 Every other software depends on them.

 This is the _**software hierarchy**_.